 Study of the Nordic region at the intersection of cultural heritage and contemporary realities provides the unique opportunity to stretch ourselves beyond the known, and to acquire skills of critical inquiry, language proficiency and cross-cultural literacy that can be applied to life and work in our socially, culturally and politically interdependent world.

 The Scandinavian Area Studies program at PLU distinguishes itself in its emphasis on the interdisciplinary study of the contemporary Nordic region.
 Professors in the program are active scholars who bring to the classroom their expertise in Nordic languages and cultures, societies and literatures.
 Particular research interests of the faculty include construction of ethnic, national and cultural identity, Sámi studies, immigrant studies, postcolonial studies, women’s studies, expressions of Nordic identities in literature and film, Scandinavian music, politics, and economics.

-In the program, Scandinavia is defined not only by national borders, but also by its relationship to the circumpolar Arctic region, Europe, developing countries in Africa, and North American populations of Scandinavian immigrant background.
+In our program, Scandinavia is defined not only by national borders, but also by its relationship to the circumpolar Arctic region, Europe, developing countries in Africa, and North American populations of Scandinavian immigrant background.
 In addition to required courses in Norwegian language, literature, culture and society, students select from courses with topics ranging from the Viking age to Scandinavia and world issues, and from folklore to contemporary film and fiction.
-Classes in the program are small, and attention to each student's unique academic focus is an integral part of the advising process.
+Classes in the program are often small, and attention to each student’s unique academic focus is an integral part of the advising process.

 Careers for Scandinavian Area Studies Majors and Minors